 VILLAGE OF MURDOCK

-The Village Board of Trustees met in regular session on Tuesday, September 1, 2020 at 7:30 p.m. at the Village Hall.
-Roll call as follows; Kristy McHugh, John Stroy, Jake Wilson, Travis Olson, Matt Fritz, and Clerk were all present.
+The Village Board of Trustees met in regular session on Tuesday, August 4, 2020 at 7:30 p.m. at the Village Hall.
+Roll call as follows; Kristi McHugh, John Stroy, Jake Wilson, Travis Olson, Matt Fritz, and Clerk were all present.
+Several residents were also present.

-The minutes from the previous meeting were read and then on a motion made by Olson and second by Fritz were approved by a roll call vote all voting “aye”.
+The minutes from the previous meeting were read and then on a motion made by Fritz and second by McHugh were approved by a roll call vote all voting “aye”.

-There, being no further business, motion was made by McHugh and second by Fritz that the meeting close and the next regular meeting will reconvene on Tuesday, October 6, 2020 at 7:30 p.m. at the Murdock Village Hall and it carried unanimously by RCV.
+There, being no further business, motion was made by Olson and second by Wilson that the meeting close and the next regular meeting will reconvene on Tuesday, September 1, 2020 at 7:30 p.m. at the Murdock Village Hall and it carried unanimously by RCV.